 Salary Expectations

 The salary for PsyD graduates can vary widely based on role, the area of specialization, geographic location, years of experience, and the type of employer.
-The following information from the U.S. Bureau of Labor Statistics (BLS) provides some insight into earning potential in the field of psychology:
+The median annual wage for psychologists was $94,310 in May 2024.
+The following information from the U.S. Bureau of Labor Statistics (BLS) provides additional insight into earning potential in the field of psychology:

 Job Outlook